How to Manage ServBay Databases with TablePlus

 to establish the connection, orSave

-to store the connection details for future use.
+to store the connection settings for future use.

 Connecting to PostgreSQL